 The bottom line is that B2B lead generation is just a part of inbound marketing strategy, without being exclusive to it.
 Just like that, lead generation can fit other marketing strategies and models such as outbound marketing, growth marketing, and more.

 Inbound marketing is a content marketing strategy that aims to entice users, not actively pursue them to market products and services.

 Crafting an effective inbound strategy can be time-intensive.
 However, the cost-effectiveness and returns on investment make it worthwhile for every business type.That said, if you have a small team and you’re new to inbound marketing, automation software might ease you up on implementing strategy.
-From automating your email sequencing to triggering actions, automation tools can help you engage with your target audience on autopilot.
+From automating your email sequencing to triggering actions, top LinkedIn automation services can help you engage with your target audience on autopilot.